ciiDmo/space-tourism-website/About-Project.md

 With this exercise I learned a lot of CSS codes, improving my abilities in this area making me so much proud of myself.
 Like the same case about the React.js.
 I catched this exercise thinking if I could make.
 But I didnt give up, now you can see the result of my perseverance and my thirst of knoledge.
 I'm so happy and I intend to keep growing.

+## Acknowledgments

+I would thank my brother-in-law André, for helpme with a lot of things in this project.

 ## Author